Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 rename things FR_ based on if exclusive to firered when porting back.

-order finish remove gactivebattler do gbit table removal, then can create branch to update all battle files

 pokemon.c will most likely also be affected so keep an eye out